Skip to content ↓

 We are committed to providing a high-quality curriculum for all our children.
 We believe that all children, including those with special educational needs and disabilities (SEND) have an entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of Nursery life.
 We believe that all children should be equally valued in school and we strive to develop an inclusive environment where all children can flourish, feel safe and attain the best possible outcomes.

-Weaved into our curriculum we deliver strategies and activities that were initially developed to aid the inclusion of children with SEND to enable them to engage more meaningfully in what it means to play and learn with developmental differences.
-However, we have found that these strategies benefit all children, improving their communication and language skills, social skills, self-help skills, behaviour, physical development and their attitude towards discovery, exploration, and learning.
+We deliver strategies and activities developed to aid the inclusion of children with SEND to enable them to engage more meaningfully in what it means to play and learn with developmental differences.
+We have found that these strategies benefit all children, improving their communication and language skills, social skills, self-help skills, behaviour, physical development and their attitude towards discovery, exploration, and learning.
 They therefore form the foundations of our provision.

 Intensive Interaction